jundalisay/spblist/content/en/research/whittaker/aether/chapter-12c.md

 Suppose that e(x, y, z) and e′(x′, y′, z′) are two electrons.
 In the theory of Clausius,[37] the kinetic potential of their mutual action is

+...

 so when any number of electrons are present, the part of the kinetic potential which concerns any one of them—say, e—may be written

+...

-where a and φ denote potential functions, defined by the
+where `a` and `φ` denote potential functions, defined by the

+...

-ρ denoting the volume-density of electric charge, and v its velocity, and the integration being taken over all space.
+`ρ` denoting the volume-density of electric charge, and v its velocity, and the integration being taken over all space.

-We shall now reject Clausius' assumption that electrons act instantaneously at a distance, and replace it by the assumption that they act on each other only through the mediation of an aether which fills all space, and satisfies Maxwell's equations, This modification may be effected in Clausius' theory without difficulty; for, as we have seen,[38] if the state of Maxwell's aether at any point is defined by the electric vector d and magnetic vector h,[39] these vectors may be expressed in terms of potentials a and φ by the equations
+We shall now reject Clausius' assumption that electrons act instantaneously at a distance.

+Instead, we assume that they act on each other only through the mediation of an aether which fills all space, and satisfies Maxwell's equations.

+This modification may be effected in Clausius' theory easily if the state of Maxwell's aether at any point is defined by the electric vector `d` and magnetic vector `h`[39].
+- These vectors may be expressed in terms of potentials a and φ by the equations

+...

-and the functions a and φ may in turn be expressed in terms of the electric charges by the equations
+The functions `a` and `φ` may in turn be expressed in terms of the electric charges by the equations

+...

-where the bars indicate that the values of (ρvx)′ and (ρ)′ refer to the instant (t - r/c).
+where the bars indicate that the values of `(ρvx)′` and `(ρ)′` refer to the instant `(t - r/c)`.

 Comparing these formulae with those given above for Clausius' potentials, we see that the only change which it is necessary to make in Clausius' theory is that of retarding the potentials in the way indicated by L. Lorenz.[40]

 The electric and magnetic forces, thus defined in terms of the position and motion of the charges, satisfy the Maxwellian equations

+...

 The theory of Lorentz is based on these 4 aethereal equations of Maxwell, together with the equation which determines the ponderomotive force on a charged particle.

 This, which we shall now derive, is the contribution furnished by Clausius' theory.

 The Lagrangian equations of motion of the electron `e` are

+...

-and two similar equations, where L denotes the total kinetic potential due to all causes, electric and mechanical.
+and 2 similar equations, where L denotes the total kinetic potential due to all causes, electric and mechanical.

 The ponderomotive force exerted on the electron by the electromagnetic field has for its x-component

+...

 which, since

+...

 reduces to

+...

 so that the force in question is

+...

 This was Lorentz' expression for the ponderomotive force on an electrified corpuscle of charge e moving with velocity v in a field defined by the electric force d and magnetic force h.